Advanced Lab Course (FOPRA)

 - Within one of the Master' programs 6 CP have to be achieved from the FOPRA.
 In doing so at least four CP must originate from the elected major field of study (KM, KTA, BIO, AEP).

 - We recommend to perform three experiments in the winter semester and three experiments in the summer semester.
+Experiments that are only assigned to QST as well as experiments already used in the TUM Bachelor can not be taken.

 - Masters’s program QST